iP1SMS/documentation/REST-API.md

 Status codes
 ------------

-This is the list of all possible status codes or an SMS.
+This is the list of all possible SMS status codes and their description.

 Status code| Description
 -----------|------------